Instructor: Kathryn Mattingly

 Kathryn Mattingly

-Biography: Kathryn Mattingly is a college educator, professional editor, award-winning author, and public speaker.
-She has taught numerous writing courses at 2 private colleges.
-While senior editor for Possibility Publishing Ms. Mattingly was instrumental in securing America's Next Top Model Naima Mora as a client and received national credit as the editor of her book, Model Behavior.
-As a feature writer for Possibility Media Group Kathryn has had over 30 articles published.
-She has been a senior editor for a small publishing house and has mentored new writers through her penpublishpromote private editing service.
-Kathryn is the author of 5 literary suspense novels.
-Her debut novel Benjamin was a New Century Quarterly Finalist and her latest novel, Katya, has won two awards for outstanding fiction in its category.
-Her short story collection Fractured Hearts includes 4 award-winning stories.
-Kathryn's work can also be found in 12 themed anthologies through various small presses.
+Biography: Kathryn Mattingly is a college educator, professional editor, and award-winning author.
+She has taught numerous writing courses at several private colleges.
+While senior editor for Possibility Publishing, Ms. Mattingly was instrumental in securing America's Next Top Model, Naima Mora, as a client and received national credit as the editor of her book, Model Behavior.
+As a feature writer for Possibility Media Group, Kat has published over 30 articles.
+She is a content editor through her penpublishpromote private editorial service and has mentored new writers for over a decade.
+Kat is the author of six literary fiction novels.
+Her debut novel, Benjamin, was a New Century Quarterly Finalist, and her fifth novel, Katya, won two awards for outstanding fiction in its category.
+Kat's short story collection, Fractured Hearts, includes four award-winning stories.
+Her work can also be found in twelve themed anthologies through various small presses.

 Publication Highlights

-• Literary Suspense fiction novel Benjamin (2013) Winter Goose Publishing
+• Literary fiction novel Benjamin (2013) Winter Goose Publishing

 • Short story collection, Fractured Hearts (2014) Winter Goose Publishing

-• Literary Suspense Fiction novel, Journey (2015) Winter Goose Publishing
+• Literary Fiction novel, Journey (2015) Winter Goose Publishing

 • 7 awards for outstanding writing (2001-2023)